hgreving/keda-demo/README.md

 ## Remove the demo scaling function from your K8s cluster
 - Use deployments/scaling-function/remove.sh to remove the scaling-function from your K8s cluster.

-## Remove Keda on your K8s cluster
+## Remove KEDA from your K8s cluster
 - Use deployments/scaling-function/remove-keda.sh to remove KEDA from your K8s cluster.